British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Fourth occurrence is situated near the contact of Mississippian to Lower Permian Milford Group strata, consisting of argillite, limestone and quartzite, and porphyritic granite, granodiorite and granite gneiss of the Middle Jurassic Nelson Batholith.
+The occurrence is situated near the contact of Mississippian to Permian Milford Formation strata, consisting of argillite, limestone and quartzite, and porphyritic granite, granodiorite and granite gneiss of the Middle Jurassic Nelson Batholith.
+A vein, 0.9 to 1.3 metres wide, hosting galena, pyrite and sphalerite strikes southeast in a brecciated and faulted argillaceous limestone.

 Bibliography